Big Tech hiring is not a chain of random interviews. It is a decision system built to find strong engineers while limiting the cost of a bad hire.

 Bar Raiser principle

-Amazon includes a dedicated interviewer in final rounds: the bar raiser.
-This person is outside the hiring team and can veto the hiring decision.
-Their job is to ensure the candidate raises the overall bar and is stronger than at least a meaningful portion of peers at the same level.
+Amazon often includes a dedicated interviewer in final rounds: the bar raiser.
+This person sits outside the hiring team and can veto the decision.
+Their role is to protect the overall hiring bar rather than optimize for one local team need.

 The downside of multi-stage selection